 Answer:

 It should be noted that the Eqn.
 23 indicates a stochastic process.
 The division of two stochastic variables having the same underlying distribution, in the general case, does not lead to a fixed number.
-It only leads to fixed distribution.
+It only leads to a fixed distribution.

 This is similar to the subtraction of two independent random variables having the same, say, Gaussian distribution.
 The latter case does not lead to a fixed value of zero, but a fixed distribution with expected value of zero.
-What the reviewer probably should have meant is: when d=1,2,3, Rc follows fixed distribution with expected values.
+What the reviewer probably meant is: when d=1,2,3, Rc follows fixed distribution with expected values.

 Detail Comment: